Contis General Terms of Service

 This information is accessible at all times via your online account portal, is available free of charge, and can be stored and reproduced as necessary.
 Digital statements are available for download and free of charge.

-You may, in addition, be required to enter a one time passcode or other security information including biometric information to access your account.
+You may, in addition, be required to enter a one time passcode or other security information including biometric information, if available and you opt for this type of identification, to access your account.
 One time passcodes will be sent to the mobile phone number registered to your account.

 Your card will be valid for 3 years (36 months).
 We will send you a free replacement card before the end of the expiry date.
 You will not be able to use the debit card past its expiry date but you should receive a new replacement card.